Solomon Wesley United Methodist Church: Restoration efforts and change in denomination

 A restoration of the church was first started by its then UM members in the 1990s.
 Work was done on its interior and a plan made for restoration of the exterior.

-In 2012 Solomon Wesley was sold by the United Methodist Church to Pastor Toki L. Taylor who is member of the clergy in the Fruit of the Spirit Ministries.
+In 2012 Solomon Wesley was sold by the United Methodist Church to Pastor Toki L. Taylor who is a member of the clergy in the Fruit of the Spirit Ministries.
 As a result, the church was renamed "Fruit of the Spirit Ministries (home of the historic Solomon Wesley United Methodist Church)."
 Donyale Brown serves as the church administrator.

 Pastor Taylor, the church elders, and members began fundraising to help restore the church building for use, with support from Gloucester Township, members of the Davistown community, members of the United Methodist Church, among others.
 A three-day public fundraising event was held August 31 to September 2, 2012 on the church grounds.
 The church has scheduled November 18, 2012, at 11 a.m., to dedicate the church building, followed by ordination of clergy and installation of church officers at an evening service.